 However, while we can all reduce the amount of waste we produce, zero waste remains an unachievable goal.
 Here are the top 10 reasons why zero waste is impossible.

 1. Environmental protection requires more than limiting waste

 Our excessive consumption kills many people and animals globally each year.
 Shopping for new products has become cheaper, easier, and faster than ever before, especially for clothing.

-The fashion industry is the second-largest polluter globally after the oil industry.
+The fashion industry is one of the largest polluters globally.
 To protect human lives and nature, it's necessary to make our industries more sustainable.

 Sustainability involves economic, social, and environmental aspects.
 And protecting the environment requires so much more than just limiting waste.
 What about the exploitation of natural resources, deforestation, chemical pollution, greenhouse gas emissions, water, and energy use?